JulStrat/DelphiGlfw/README.md

-# GLFW3 Language Bindings for Delphi
+# GLFW3 Language Bindings for Delphi/FPC

-This repository contains Delphi language bindings and binaries for [GLFW3](http://www.glfw.org/) version 3.2.1.
+This repository contains Delphi/FPC language bindings and binaries for [GLFW3](http://www.glfw.org/) version 3.3.2.

 It supports Windows (32-bit and 64-bit) and macOS (32-bit).